 The ITF World Champions Dinner is an annual event that takes place in Paris during the Roland Garros fortnight.
-In 2015, it was held on 2 June.
+In 2016, it will be held on 31 May.

 The celebration brings together over 400 members of the tennis family to honour the ITF World Champions, who are recognised for their outstanding performance from the previous year.